dictu-lang/Dictu/docs/docs/standard-lib/math.md

 ### Math.tan(Number) -> Number

-Returns the tan value of a given number in radian
+Returns the tan value of a given number in radian.

 ```cs
 Math.tan(1); // 1.5574
 Math.tan(50); // -0.2719
 ```

-### Math.gcd(Iterable) -> Number
+### Math.gcd(...Number|List) -> Number

-Return the greatest common divisor of the numbers within the iterable
+Return the greatest common divisor of the numbers within the iterable.

 ```cs
 Math.gcd(32, 24, 12); // 4
 Math.gcd([32, 24, 12]); // 4
 ```

-### Math.lcm(Iterable) -> Number
+### Math.lcm(...Number|List) -> Number

-Return the least common multiple of the numbers within the iterable
+Return the least common multiple of the numbers within the iterable.

 ```cs
 Math.lcm(32, 24, 12); // 96